Do Christians have to follow Christ?

 Be imitators of me, just as I also am of Christ.
 1 Corinthians 11:1 (NASB)

 That is, Paul copied Christ.
+The goal is to become like Christ.
+If the person is following Christ then they are a pattern to be followed.
 Therefore, it was safe to copy Paul as he copied Christ.
 He repeated the command to the Christians in Philippi in his letter to them in Philippians 3:17.

 Brethren, join in following my example, and observe those who walk according to the pattern you have in us.
 Philippians 3:17 (NASB)